 Attend any conference, trade show or educational seminar in the lending space and you’re bound to get caught up in the buzz of real time payments (RTP).
 A universal network for real time doesn’t quite exist yet (and some industry giants are even speaking out against it), but there are ways to dip your toes into RTP to extract some of the benefits today.

-Digital disbursements offer a slew of subtle advantages to lenders that want to get started with RTP.
-Sometimes called push payments, push to debit or debit card disbursements, the technology allows you to transfer funds immediately to a consumer’s bank account through their debit card.
+Push-to-debit disbursements offer a slew of subtle advantages to lenders that want to get started with RTP.
+Sometimes called push payments, digital disbursements or debit card disbursements, the technology allows you to transfer funds immediately to a consumer’s bank account through their debit card.
 The process is fast, frictionless and most importantly, aligns with growing consumer demand for faster access to money – especially in the millennial market.

 Consumers, Especially Millennials, Crave Convenience